242jainabhi/GitHub-Repo-Stats/README.md

 - Number of open issues that were opened more than 24 hours ago but less than 7 days ago
 - Number of open issues that were opened more than 7 days ago

+#### Installation
+This app requires python 3.6 or later versions.

+Clone the app using `git clone https://github.com/242jainabhi/RadiusAgent.git`.

+Inside the RadiusAgent directory we have requirements.txt file.
+Execute `pip install -r requirements.txt` to install all the dependencies.

+To launch the application on local server (`127.0.0.1:5000`), execute the command `python3 application.py`.

+The app is now available on your local server.

 #### Technologies used:
 The app is written completely in Python.
 - PyGithub: This is a Python library to access the GitHub APIs.
 This library enables us to manage GitHub resources such as repositories, user profiles, and organization in our Python applications.